Ocean to Table Lobster in the Canadian Maritimes

 I went to Alma New Brunswick to learn all about the stuff in the middle and meet Mike from Collin’s Lobster.
 However it ended up that Mike was as elusive to catch in person as a lobster, so instead, I began my talk with Kelsey, the pretty 21-year-old blond who smiles at me and says, “I’m sick of picking up lobsters,” as she continues to move the lobsters around in the tank while talking with me.

-As a wholesaler, he sells 20% directly to the public and 80% wholesale which mainly consists of a contract for cooked lobster with Sobey’s, the big grocery store chain in the region.
+As a wholesaler, he sells 20% directly to the public and 80% wholesale, which mainly consists of a contract for cooked lobster with Sobey’s, the big grocery store chain in the region.
 And, of course, he also sells to restaurants.
 Despite the fishing season restrictions, Mike provides lobsters year-round by storing the ones under 4 lbs in tubes and putting them into hibernation.
 He moves a max of 30,000 lbs of lobster a day through the shop during the busiest season.

 When I asked what makes the Bay of Fundy lobster the best, I was told that it had to do with the colder water, which gives it more flavor, and the rocky bottom (they don’t walk on the muddy bottom of the Atlantic).
-I asked what real effect that had and the only answer I got was that they didn’t taste like mud.
+I asked what the real effect was, and and the only answer I got was that they didn’t taste like mud.
 I’m not sure that sounds too accurate – but what the heck, people come from great distances to get Bay of Fundy lobster so it must just be good.

 “Who’s the best fisherman in town?”
 I asked Mike.

 ”I can’t say or may get in trouble.
-Everyone’s good,” responded Mike thoughtfully; a smart answer for a guy who relies on the local fisherman for a living.
+Everyone’s good,” responded Mike thoughtfully, a smart answer for a guy who relies on the local fisherman for a living.

 On My Plate